 - Parmesan rinds are a must-have in my freezer.
 If you don't have any, substitute with 2 tablespoon grated Parmesan cheese and add it in at the same time as the corn.

 - Add more vegetables!
-Fresh or frozen spinach, tomatoes, baby bella mushrooms, or peas would all be great additions.
+Fresh or frozen spinach, tomatoes, broccoli, kale, mushroom, or peas would all be great additions.

-- For more brightness, add a splash of white wine or lemon juice after sautéing the onion and garlic to deglaze the pan.
+- For more brightness, deglaze the pan with ¼ cup white wine or lemon juice after sautéing the onion and garlic.

 - Switch up the protein by replacing chicken with bacon, chorizo, crumbled Italian sausage, or shrimp.